Breckenridge Bike Guide: The Fall Classic race route

 No one quite knows when The Fall Classic started going by the term “classic,” but by now it hardly matters.
 This really is the original Breckenridge MTB race.

-Back in 1984, hardly any of those mountain goat stoners wore a helmet, just about everyone was riding a full-suspension frame and, again from Mav Sports, “denim cutoffs were the preferred choice of ‘chamois.’”
+Back in 1984, hardly any of those mountain goat stoners wore a helmet, bikes were rigid and, again from Mav Sports, “denim cutoffs were the preferred choice of ‘chamois.’”

-If the web description is any indication, the Classic is still the same rowdy, laid-back, by-locals-for-locals race it was 32 years ago.
-It’s ebbed and flowed over the years — at one point several thousand riders showed up when it was the final race of the Colorado Off Road Points Series — but by now it’s reached a manageable size of about 1,000 riders, give or take a few.
+If the web description is any indication, the Classic is still the same rowdy, laid-back, by-locals, for-locals race it was more than 30 years ago.
+It’s ebbed and flowed over the years — at one point several thousand riders showed up when it was the final race of the Colorado Off-Road points series — but by now it’s reached a manageable size of about 1,000 riders, give or take a few.

 Support Local Journalism